20 Mar 2017 Colorado Rio Grande Trail: History from Grand Railroad to Rail-Trail

 The rail-trail movement inspired the conversion of a 42-mile stretch of the Rio Grande railroad into a car-free, mostly paved, multi-use path from Aspen to Glenwood Springs.
 The right-of-way corridor was purchased in 1997 with a combination of funding by local governments, Great Outdoors Colorado, Pitkin County Open Space and Trails, and the Colorado Department of Transportation.
 Today, the Rio Grande Trail stands as one of the best rail-trails out there–nominated for RTC’s Rail-Trail Hall of Fame in 2016 and the RTC trail of the month in April 2016.

-Learn what’s so special about the Rio Grande Trail for biking and why its featured as part of two of our Colorado bike tours (Cycle Colorful Colorado and Mountain Bike Colorado).
+Learn what’s so special about the Rio Grande Trail for biking and why its featured as part of two of our Colorado bike tours (Cycle Colorful Colorado and Kick Some Pass).